Master / Detail - Other

 It is possible to have the Detail Grid sit within the same container as the Master Grid's cells and hence move

-with the Master Grid's horizontall scrolling.
-To do this set the grid property
+with the Master Grid's horizontal scrolling.

 Filtering and Sorting